AuroraAmissa/ProjectUnison/content/ch2-basics/characters-origins.md

 **Effect:** You gain a +1 origin bonus on Reflex saves and a +1 dodge bonus to armor class when adjacent to at least two other allies.
 Crowds do not count as difficult terrain for you.
 :::::

-Steadfast [auxiliary]

-Choose two types of combat maneuvers (such as grapple, trip, bull rush, or steal).
-You gain a +4 origin bonus to your CMD to resist such combat maneuvers.
-You may select this talent multiple times, each time selecting two additional types of combat maneuvers.
-Steady Trek [auxiliary]

-The total penalty to your movement speed from armor or encumbrance is reduced by 15, to a minimum of 0.
-Stench [auxiliary]

-You emit a terrible scent as a 10-foot aura that nearly every other creature finds offensive.
-This is a poison effect.
-All living creatures (except other creatures with the stench ability) within the aura must succeed at a Fortitude saving throw (DC 10 + 1/2 your character level + your Constitution modifier) or be sickened for a number of rounds equal to your Constitution modifier.
-Creatures that succeed at the saving throw cannot be sickened by the same creature’s stench for 24 hours.
-A delay poison or neutralize poison spell or similar effect removes the effect from the sickened creature.
-Thick-Skinned [auxiliary]

-You gain a +1 natural armor bonus to AC.
-You may take this talent a second time, in which case the bonus increases to +2.
-Associated Feat: Improved Natural Armor.
-Unbowed [auxiliary]

-Choose three types of weather conditions from the weather sphere (such as Cold, Heat, and Wind).
-You treat these conditions as one category less severe for the purpose of determining how you are affected.
-You may take this talent multiple times, each time selecting up to three different types of weather conditions.

 ## Classic Lineages